Patrick Ruthven, 1st Earl of Forth: Personal details

-Patrick Ruthven was born between 1572 and 1573, (Note: His exact date of birth is unrecorded, but Swedish records note he reached the age of 60 in 1632, when he was appointed Governor of Ulm, suggesting 1572.) second son of William Ruthven (d.
-1603) of Ballindean, Perthshire, and Katherine Stewart.
+Patrick Ruthven was born between 1572 and 1573, (Note: His exact date of birth is unrecorded, but Swedish records note he reached the age of 60 in 1632, when he was appointed Governor of Ulm, suggesting 1572.) second son of William Ruthven (died 1603) of Ballindean, Perthshire, and Katherine Stewart.
 His father was a grandson of the 1st Lord Ruthven, and his mother a daughter of the 5th Lord Innermeath.
 His siblings included an elder brother, William Ruthven (1569–1634).

 In 1600, the head of the Ruthven family, the 3rd Earl of Gowrie, became involved in the Gowrie conspiracy, an alleged plot to murder King James VI.
 He and his brother Alexander Ruthven were both killed, their estates confiscated, and the Ruthven name outlawed by the Parliament of Scotland.
 James continued to pursue the family even after this, one possible factor in why Patrick Ruthven and other relatives chose careers in foreign service.